- Become a Member

 - Students must NOT hold a previous associate or bachelor's degree from any two or four-year college.

-- Students who have 45 semester hours or more to complete their FIRST associate degree or certificate (or equivalent quarter hours) of college-level coursework are eligible to apply.
+- Students who have completed 45 semester hours or more toward their FIRST associate degree or certificate (or equivalent quarter hours) of college-level coursework are eligible to apply.
 (College-level credit hours completed and hours "currently in progress" are counted as completed in order to calculate the hours remaining toward completion.)